 Moving to a new culture and staying in unfamiliar surroundings without your normal support structure can be very stressful.
-Sending someone with pre-existing conditions on a long-term exchange program could exacerbate whatever challenges thy were previously facing.
+Sending someone with pre-existing conditions on a long-term exchange program could exacerbate whatever challenges they were previously facing.
+Additionally, mental health resources are different in every country.
+The perception of mental health conditions as well as mental health care, support, and understanding are very different in France than in the USA.
 In order to ensure the safety of our travelers, we must be rigorous in our pre-screening of all applicants.

-Therefore, we may not be able to accept those who have struggled with mental illness within the last 2 years and/or are reliant on medication to address their existing mental health condition.
-Each person will be addressed on a case by case basis.
+Therefore, we may not be able to accept those who have struggled with mental disorders within the last 2 years and/or are reliant on medication to address their existing mental disorder.
+Each person will be addressed on a case-by-case basis.

 These include, but are not limited to: